 - Career Aspirations (5 to 10 Minutes)

-For the next 5-10 minutes, the interviewer will ask about your work experience and career aspirations.
+For the next 5-10 minutes, the interviewer asks candidates about their work experience and career aspirations.

 - Coding Interview (30 to 35 Minutes)

-The applicant will be given one or more coding questions that are short enough to solve and explain in 10 to 30 minutes.
-For remote interviews, you will have to write code using an online collaborative editor and for in-person interviews, a whiteboard is used.
-In a coding interview, the interviewer tries to understand an applicant’s approach to problem-solving.
+The applicant will be given one or more coding questions which are short enough to solve and explain in 10 to 30 minutes.
+In the case of remote interviews, candidates will have to write code using an online collaborative editor.
+In the case of in-person interviews, candidates will have to write code on a whiteboard.
+In a coding interview, the interviewer will try to understand an applicant’s approach to problem-solving.
 The interviewer may add further questions and requirements to the question to test the depth of a candidate’s knowledge

 Stage 2: Onsite Interview

-The onsite coding interview is typically harder than the initial screening interview.
-In this round, interviewers will ask more challenging questions and will have a more exacting evaluation process.
+The onsite coding interview is usually harder than the initial screening interview.
+In this round, interviewers ask more challenging questions and have a more exacting evaluation process.

-During the first five minutes of the interview, you will introduce yourself and answer brief questions about your background.
-For the next 30 minutes you will have to complete one or more coding problems.
-The last five minutes will be when you can ask the interviewer questions about the role.
+During the first five minutes of the interview, candidates introduce themselves and answer brief questions about their background.
+For the next 30 minutes they are expected to complete one or more coding problems.
+The last five minutes is when they can ask the interviewer questions about the role.